andrearanica/procedural-generation/README.md

 ## Build

-If you are running a Debian-based distro, you can download the [latest release](https://github.com/andrearanica/procedural-generation/releases/) from the releases page.
+You can download the [latest release](https://github.com/andrearanica/procedural-generation/releases/) from the releases page.

 Otherwise, you can build the project on your machine: